mosip/mosip-infra/deployment/v3/README.md

 * High Availability for all components

 ### IAM (Keycloak)
-We recommend a single IAM for organization or project to avoid managing multiple entries of the same user.
-The IAM may be shared accross multiple MOSIP installations.
+We recommend a single Identity & Access Management (IAM) for an organization or a project to avoid managing multiple entries of the same user.
+The IAM may be shared across multiple MOSIP installations.
 Here, we deploy Keycloak.
-However, any OAUTH 2.0 compliant IAM should work well with MOSIP.
+However, any OAuth 2.0 compliant IAM should work well with MOSIP.

 ### Network load balancer
 We have chosen cloud's Network Load Balancer (Layer 4) as we have Layser 7 application load balancing done by Nginx Ingress running in the cluster.